 The following steps must be completed prior to bringing an emotional support animal on campus:

-If you are a current student and you already have a Disability Accommodation Request Form for Resident Students on file with the Residence Life Office, you do not need to complete another form for subsequent/future years until, unless your needs have changed.
+If you are a current student and you already have approval for an emotional support animal your documentation will be valid for their entire length of your animal stay, unless or until your needs have changed.
+If you are seeking approval for a different animal, new verification will need to be completed.
 Current students whose requests have been approved will be contacted in March and early April to select specific accommodations before general room selection.

 Depending on the needs of the student, we can either scan a textbook onto a disk or send a textbook out to be taped.
 This process is governed by copyright law, and it generally takes about two weeks.

 Additionally, the documentation must be based on medical, psychiatric or psycho-educational diagnosis provided by a licensed professional impacting the ability to maintain focus on printed material compromising reading rate and/or comprehension.*

 In order to provide appropriate accommodations, Disability Resources will need information about how your disability impacts you as a learner.
 For example, does the disability affect your ability to read, write, communicate, participate in ‘discussions,’ attend meetings, utilize technology, etc.?
 You may want to provide us with additional information regarding assistive technology, auxiliary aids or services that have previously proven effective in the on-line/hybrid environment.

 Follow the procedure outlined above in “How to Access Services.”
 Please don’t delay contacting our office if you have concerns about ‘appropriate’ documentation.
 Your past academic experiences, records of past accommodations and services used in high school or at another college/university will be considered along with formal documentation, letters from healthcare, education or service providers.